MicrosoftEdge/MicrosoftEdge-Documentation/dev-guide/browser/search-provider-discovery/README.md

 	```

 When a user browses to your search service, your OpenSearch description will be automatically picked up and saved for later use.
 The user will then be able to go to Microsoft Edge settings and choose to add your search service to his or her list of search providers for the Microsoft Edge address bar.

-For user security and privacy, Microsoft Edge requires that all searches be conducted over SSL.
-Therefore, the following pages and URLs must be https URLs:
-* The site that contains the reference to the description document
-* The URL to the description document itself
-* The search query template